cowboysmall-courses/dsi-pgd/README.md

 # MSc in Data Science

-Coursework for the Data Science Institute's MSc Program.
+Coursework for the Data Science Institute's Data Science MSc Program